skoolkid/skoolkit/sphinx/source/commands.rst

                           Write the snapshot file in this directory.
     -f, --force           Overwrite an existing snapshot.
     --no-fast-load        Disable fast loading.
+    --no-pause            Do not pause the tape between blocks.
     -p STACK, --stack STACK
                           Set the stack pointer.
     --ram OPERATION       Perform a load operation or otherwise modify the